reactioncommerce/reaction-docs/admin/dashboard/tax.md

 We've partnered up with Avalara and TaxCloud, two of the top tax management services, to bring custom tax and sales tax calculations to all shop owners.

-To enable custom taxes, or to link to your Avalara or TaxCloud account, simply click on the cogwheel icon on the "Taxes" card and toggle each feature on or off.
+To enable custom taxes, or to link to your Avalara or TaxCloud account, click on the cogwheel icon on the "Taxes" card and toggle each feature on or off.

-## Custom Rates
+## Custom rates

 Reaction gives you the ability to assign different tax rates to different regions around the world.
-To get started, simply click on the round plus button:
+To get started, click on the round plus button:

 ![](/assets/admin-dashboard-taxes.png "Custom Tax Rate Configuration")